Hartlepool nuclear power station: History

-The construction was delayed in 1970, when the Nuclear Installations Inspectorate declared that they were unhappy with part of the station's boiler design, setting the CEGB back £25 million.
-The station's reactors were supplied by the National Nuclear Corporation, and the station's generating sets by the General Electric Company.
+Construction was delayed in 1970, when the Nuclear Installations Inspectorate declared that they were unhappy with part of the station's boiler design, setting the CEGB back £25 million.
+The station's reactors were supplied by the National Nuclear Corporation, and its generating sets by the General Electric Company.

-Some fourteen years into construction, the first of the station's two units were commissioned in 1983, the other in 1985.
+The first of the station's two units were commissioned in 1983, the other in 1985.

 The station first generated electricity commercially on 1 August 1983.